p4lang/PI/proto/docs/p4runtime.md

 will normally expect packet-out metadata (`egress_port`) value of bitwidth as defined by the PSA target's `PortIdInHeader_t` type and in the space of the target's port numbers.
-However, the presence of the `@p4runtime_translation` annotation will signal to the p4runtime service that it should expect a controller defined type and value of `egress_port` metadata.
-The p4runtime service should use the target config to translate this value into PSA device-specific value of type `PortIdInHeader_t`.
+However, the presence of the `@p4runtime_translation` annotation will signal to the P4Runtime service that it should expect a controller defined type and value of `egress_port` metadata.
+The P4Runtime service should use the target config to translate this value into the corresponding PSA device-specific value of type `PortIdInHeader_t`.

 A similar reverse translation is required in the P4Runtime service for packets punted from the target to the controller as shown by the packet-in header